-- 14) Adjustments Upon Certain Events. - a.
+14) Adjustments Upon Certain Events.

+a.
 Subject to any required action by the shareholders of the Company, the number of shares of Common Stock covered by each outstanding Stock Right, and the number of shares of Common Stock which have been authorized for issuance under the Plan but as to which no Stock Rights have yet been granted or which have been returned to the Plan upon cancellation or expiration of a Stock Right, as well as the price per share of Common Stock (or cash, as applicable) covered by each such outstanding Option or SAR, shall be proportionately adjusted for any increases or decrease in the number of issued shares of Common Stock resulting from a stock split, reverse stock split, stock dividend, combination or reclassification of Common Stock, or any other increase or decrease in the number of issued shares of Common Stock effected without receipt of consideration by the Company; provided, however, that conversion of any convertible securities of the Company or the voluntary cancellation whether by virtue of a cashless exercise of a derivative security of the Company or otherwise shall not be deemed to have been "effected without receipt of consideration."
-Such adjustment shall be made by the Board or Compensation Committee, whose determination in that respect shall be final, binding and conclusive.
-Except as expressly provided herein, no issuance by the Company of shares of stock of any class, or securities convertible into shares of stock of any class, shall affect, and no adjustment by reason thereof shall be made with respect to, the number or price of shares of Common Stock subject to a Stock Right.
-No adjustments shall be made for dividends or other distributions paid in cash or in property other than securities of the Company. - b.
+Such adjustment shall be made by the Board or Common Stock of any class, or securities convertible into shares of stock of any class, or securities convertible into shares of stock of any class, shall affect, and no adjustment by reason thereof shall be made with respect to, the number or price of shares of Common Stock subject to a Stock Right.
+No adjustments shall be made for dividends or other distributions paid in cash or in property other than securities of the Company.

+b.
 In the event of the proposed dissolution or liquidation of the Company, the Board or Compensation Committee shall notify each participant as soon as practicable prior to the effective date of such proposed transaction.
-To the extent it has not been previously exercised, a Stock Right will terminate immediately prior to the consummation of such proposed action. - c.
+To the extent it has not been previously exercised, a Stock Right will terminate immediately prior to the consummation of such proposed action.

+c.
 In the event of a merger of the Company with or into another corporation, or a Change of Control, each outstanding Stock Right shall be assumed (as defined below) or an equivalent option or right substituted by the successor corporation or a parent or subsidiary of the successor corporation.